 And then there's the Dragoon Devas, consisting of the aforementioned Karsch (with betrayal issues), Marcy (get your ass kicked by a 9-year-old Tyke Bomb), and Zoah (hulking, loud giant behind a mask).
 They at least join the party after a while.

-Star Fox 64 had Star Wolf, a group of four pilots in ships that were identical to your team's; if you defeated them, they came back later as cyborgs with improved ships on the hard route (even if you didn't take the path where you fight them normally first.
+Star Fox 64 has Star Wolf, a group of four pilots in ships that were identical to your team's.
+They come back later with Amusing Injuries and Electronic Eyes piloting improved ships on the hard route (even if you didn't take the path where you fight them normally first).
 They also appear in the pretty much same way in Assault and Command, but with two of the original members gone and only one replacement, and with a dose of Defeat Means Friendship and Enemy Mine.

 Final Fantasy IX had court jesters Zorn and Thorn, who later turned out to be less "quirky" and more freaky.
 It also had the Black Waltz, a trio of elite Black Mages.

-Most of the Metal Gear games have their own distinctive boss squade.
-Of course, these being Metal Gear games, they are portrayed relatively realistically, at least compared to other examples, replacing "Quirky" with "Homicidal", "Batshit Insane" and "Nightmarish".
+Most of the Metal Gear games have their own distinctive boss squad.
+However, they are portrayed relatively realistically, at least compared to other examples, replacing "quirky" with "homicidal", "batshit insane" and "nightmarish".

 The Fire Emblem series in general has used this trope in every game since Binding Blade, possibly earlier.
 Most of these squads have three or four members; of those, one is often recruitable, and one is often fought either in the endgame or the chapter right before it.